-Travel and the Internet have tremendously minimised the business barriers presented by geographical boundaries.
+Travel and the Internet have tremendously minimized the business barriers presented by geographical boundaries.
 Businesses are more encouraged to cross borders and penetrate foreign markets.
-Whilst the opportunities are available, companies must comply with various trade agreements, legislations and tax regulations in order to successfully establish and carry out international business.
+While the opportunities are available, companies must comply with various trade agreements, legislations and tax regulations in order to successfully establish and carry out international business.

 A company that commits a FCPA violation risks significant damage from a financial aspect and to their reputation.
 Increased FCPA penalties and persecution have spawned the renaissance of a strong corporate compliance program in order to maintain authority in the enhancement of international business options.

 Recent corporate history is marked with the aftermath of a number of major violations of the Foreign Corrupt Practices Act.
 The two largest monetary settlements imposed on international companies’ are the $800 million for Siemens in 2008, resulted mostly from bribery to get contracts and foreign officials.1 The second greatest penalty was the $579 million settlement for KBR/Halliburton the following year, which stemmed from similar international bribery and bid-rigging.2

 While Siemens and KBR/Halliburton faced the largest financial penalties for their FCPA violations, Nexus Technologies experienced a different punishment in 2010.
 The technology company was forced to cease operations as a result of its guilty plea to conspiracy, relating to the bribery of Vietnamese public and financial officials for contracts between 1999 and 2005.